despark/despark-idea-slack-command/README.md

     /commandName [Title][Description(Leave empty if you don't want any)]

 ```
-The idea will be automatically added at your provided Trello Board and will be under a list, with the name of the Slack channel, from where you created it.
+The idea will be automatically added to the Trello board you provided in the config.php, under a list with the name of the Slack channel, in which you initiated the command.

 ## Requirements